fimion/alex-party/posts/2020-10-26-vue-solitaire-migration-to-vue-3-the-unexpected-challenge.md

 ### Conclusion

 Updating vue-solitaire from Vue 2 to Vue 3 surprisingly only took me a couple of hours.
 I had been ready to dedicate half a day or more to updating this small application, and was pleasantly surprised at how easy it was to do.
+There were a few more things I knew I was going to run into and quickly fixed, but these were the 3 that caught me off guard.
+I hope this helps someone else!